 3. Sales pitch

-Since, we will be speaking about each of these goals further, let’s outline the foundational elements of a sales pitch.
+Since we will be speaking about all of these goals further, let’s outline the fundamental elements of a sales pitch.

-Keep building context from your opening lines.
-At this point, your recipient wants to learn more about you, discover what sets your company apart from the others and be confident that you are the real thing.
-Handpick the most relevant information about your services and products and/or refer the names of your clients in the vertical.
+Give details and keep building context from the outset.
+At this point, your recipient wants to learn more about you, discover what sets your company apart from the others and be confident that you are genuine.
+Pick the most relevant information about your services and products and offer references.

-Use one sentence to describe the issue that your prospects are familiar with.
-Then, enlist your ways to solve it.
-Make it a bullet-point list for easier readability and don’t go overboard with descriptions and adjectives.
-Your task here is not to be forceful, but to speak with knowledge and expertise.
+Outline pain points, initiatives and benefits.
+Use one sentence to describe an issue that your prospects are familiar with.
+Then, list the ways you’d solve it.
+A bullet-point list reads most easily.
+Don’t go overboard with descriptions – your task here is not to be forceful, but to speak convincingly, using your knowledge and expertise.

 I decided to reach out to you because [one sentence describing benefits] that we developed for your vertical delivered such productive results as:

-This is why I’d like to see if there is a fit and schedule a 10-minute call with you.
-If you’re interested, please let me know if you’re available this week.
+This is why I’d like to see if there is a good fit between your business and mine and I’m sure we can answer that question in a quick conversation.
+If you’re interested, please let me know when to call.

 4. Closing line

-There is a reason why YouTube content creators constantly remind to like and subscribe.
-No matter how clear and simple your sales prospecting email template is, it still needs a closing statement that would suggest the next step of the communication.
-Whether it is scheduling a call, suggesting a free trial or a referral request, never hesitate to directly express what you want from your prospects.
+There is a reason why YouTube content creators constantly remind their viewers to like and subscribe.
+No matter how clear and simple your sales prospecting email template is, it still needs a closing statement suggesting the next step of the communication.
+Whether it is scheduling a call, offering a free trial or a referral request, never hesitate to tell your prospects what you want.

-The golden rule is to have one CTA per email.
-Anything above that limit will confuse your recipients and send them mixed signals.
-In the end, the original purpose of your email will be lost.
-This is particularly relevant for cold outreach because nothing ruins first impression than the sender who cannot deliver a point.
+Only give one call-to-action per email — that’s a golden rule.
+Anything more can confuse your recipients and send mixed signals.
+In the end, the original purpose of your message will be lost.
+This is particularly relevant for cold outreach, because nothing ruins first impressions more than a sender who fails to register a purpose.

-- Always provide an easy way.
-Don’t leave your prospects thinking that they have to respond to you in more than 3 sentences.
-The more friction-free your email communication is, the more positive image your prospects will have.
-This is particularly relevant for those who wonder how to write a follow up email without being a nuisance.
-For instance, we keep our follow-up emails as non-complicated as possible.
+Don’t make your prospects think you need a lengthy response.
+The more friction-free your email communication is, the more positive an image you will create for your brand.
+This is particularly relevant for those who wonder how to write a follow-up email without being a nuisance.
+For instance, we keep our follow-up emails as uncomplicated as possible… by unleashing a T-Rex.

-I sent you some emails regarding our free trial a while ago, but still haven’t got a response.
-So I couldn’t help, but assume the following:
+Hello [Name], I sent you some emails regarding our services a while ago but haven’t had a reply.
+So may I assume one of the following (please advise):

-- You’re being chased by a T-Rex and cannot respond right now
+- You’re being chased by a T-Rex and can’t respond right now?

 Whatever your answer is, please let me know.
 I’m getting worried!

 Turns out, people love dinosaurs!
 Or, at least, they appreciate a good old Jurassic Park cameo.
-Anyways, we owe our pal T-Rex a big one for each lead he converted.
+Anyway, we owe our pal T-Rex a steak for each lead he’s converted.

-Feel free to try it too!
-If your brand and specialization allow some mischief, why hold back?
-As long as it flows well with your tone, you’re good to go.
+Feel free to try it!
+If your brand and specialization allow for some mischief, why hold back?
+As long as it fits well with your tone, you’re good to go.

-- Personalize everything.
-Everybody likes being treated as an individual, and not a part of a mass.
+Everybody prefers to be treated as an individual, more than part of a crowd.
 That includes your prospects.
-Each your CTA and offer must sound unique and tailor-made.
-Do your best to indicate that your sales offer is made not to benefit you, but to assist your prospects with their tasks.
+Each offer and CTA must sound unique and tailor-made.
+Do your best to indicate that your sales offer benefits your chosen prospects first and foremost.

-- Provide options.
 This is basically the follow-up to the “Make things easier” rule.
-Sometimes it’s better to let your prospect choose from existing options rather than let them make suggestions.
-For instance, if you want to schedule a demo call with your prospect, it’s better to offer them several time slots to pick from than have your prospects look for the right time and day because the latter can be a major motivation killer.
-Meanwhile, by providing them with choice, you relieve them of extra work - and subtly push them towards responding positively.
+Sometimes it’s better to let your prospect choose from given options rather than ask them to make the suggestions.
+For instance, if you want to schedule a demo call with your prospect, it’s better to offer them a selection of time-slots from which they can choose, rather than have them look for the right time themselves, because that can slow things down and kill motivation.
+By providing them with easy options, you relieve them of that extra work - and gently guide them towards a positive response.

-While seemingly minor, your email signature can be a powerful selling boost.
-Just because it serves as a placeholder for a basic info, like name, phone, title and corporate site link, it doesn’t mean there is no room for more…interesting stuff.
+Your email signature can be a powerful selling tool.
+It serves as a placeholder for basic information, like name, phone, title, and corporate site link, but there’s no reason why your signature can’t also relay more interesting stuff.

-- Show how you work.
-Don’t wait until your prospects request a case study.
-Attach a link to a relevant case in the signature to showcase your workflow, your tools and problem-solving.
-This is a great way to generate high trust, secure guaranteed replies and hike up your selling chances.
+Show how you work.
+Don’t wait until your prospects request a case study, include a link to a showcase of your workflow and tools.
+Demonstrate your problem-solving, right there – it’s a great way to generate trust, secure replies and boost your selling chances.

-- Provide entertainment.
-If you have a YouTube channel with unique, informative or educational content, feel free to attach the link to the channel.
-Information hunger is a real thing and your prospects will appreciate a fresh insight.
+Provide entertainment.
+If you have a YouTube channel with unique, informative educational content, link to that.
+Information hunger is real and your prospects will appreciate some food for thought.

-- Show expertise.
-If your company gives webinars, attach a link to the most recent one to inject more value into your offer and let your prospects see how much they can benefit from working with your knowledgeable team.
+Show expertise.
+If your company gives webinars, provide a link to the most relevant one, to inject more value into your offer and let your prospects see how much they can benefit from working with your knowledgeable team.

-So, by now you are equipped with some useful tips that will help you grow your Open Rate and have some really productive fun with your B2B emails.
+Is that it?
+Well, by now you are equipped with some useful ideas that should help you have some productive fun with your B2B emails.

 Does it mean the lesson is over?

-Per your request, we may even elaborate on such subjects as “What advantage does a business letter have over an email?” because we’re happy to explore any part of B2B correspondence and business culture if you come along.
+Per your request, we may even elaborate on such subjects as “What advantage does a business letter have over an email?” because we’re happy to explore any part of B2B correspondence and business culture.

 Thank you for reading and stay tuned!